Info icon

 Remediation / Resolution

-To update your Azure SQL server firewall configuration in order to limit access to authorized connections only, perform the following actions:
+To update your Microsoft SQL server firewall configuration in order to limit access to authorized networks and connections only, perform the following operations:

 Using Azure Console

-03 From the Type filter box, select SQL server to list only the SQL database servers currently available in your account.
+04 From the Type equals all filter box, select Type for Filter, Equals for Operator, and SQL server for Value, then choose Apply to list the Azure SQL database servers available in the selected subscription.

-04 Click on the name of the SQL server that you want to reconfigure (see Audit section part I to identify the right database server).
+05 Click on the name (link) of the SQL database server that you want to configure.

-05 In the navigation panel, under Security, select Networking to access the firewall configuration set for the selected database server.
+06 In the resource navigation panel, under Security, select Networking to access the networking settings available for the selected SQL server.

-1. Under Firewall rules, select the firewall rule with the Start IPv4 address set to 0.0.0.0., click on the context menu (...), then select Delete to remove the noncompliant rule from the selected server firewall.
-Repeat this step for all the firewall rules that allow unrestricted inbound access.
+1. Choose the firewall rule with the Start IPv4 address set to 0.0.0.0 and click on the Delete button (bin icon) to remove the non-compliant rule from the server firewall.
+Repeat this step for all the firewall rules that allow unrestricted inbound access (i.e., with Start IPv4 address set to 0.0.0.0).

-2. Click on Add a firewall rule.
-Add a Rule name, Start IP and End IP based on your access requirements.
-For example, set Start IP and End IP to 10.0.1.5 to allow connections from a specific IP address.
-You can also use Add your client IPv4 address button to create a new firewall rule that allows connections from your public IP address only.
+3. You can also choose Add your client IPv4 address (\<your-ip-address\>) to create a new firewall rule that allows connections from your public IP address only.

-07 Repeat steps no. 3 – 6 for all the Azure SQL servers that allow unrestricted inbound access to their SQL databases, available in the selected Azure subscription.
+08 Repeat steps no. 5 – 7 for each Azure SQL server that allows unrestricted inbound access, available in the selected Azure subscription.

 Using Azure PowerShell

-02 The command output should return the configuration metadata for the deleted firewall rule:
+02 The command output should return the configuration information for the deleted firewall rule:

 StartIpAddress : 0.0.0.0